OWASP/owasp-mastg/Document/0x07-Security-Testing-SDLC.md

 The following diagram provides an overview of the way to perform test in the SDLC:

--- TODO : add diagram to summarize the above paragraph and clarify the way test should be performed (planned, executed and reviewed)
+-- TODO [Add diagram to summarize the above paragraph and clarify the way test should be performed (planned, executed and reviewed)] --

 #### Detailed Description